List of Dexter's Laboratory episodes: Season 4 (2002–03)

 The fourth season returned to the first two seasons' format of three 7-minute stories, and similar backgrounds to the first two seasons, dropping the UPA aesthetic from the third season.

+Kat Cressida again replaced Allison Moore as the voice of Dee Dee for this season, with the exception of the segment "Chicken Scratch", which was produced in between seasons 3 and 4 and originally released as a theatrical short alongside The Powerpuff Girls Movie on July 3, 2002.